-These are the routes that move people and goods through and around the region, connect regional centers to each other and to the Central City, and connect the region to the statewide and interstate transportation system.
+These are the routes that move people and goods around the region, and connect regional centers and the Central City.
 They include freeways, limited access highways, and heavily traveled arterials, and usually function as through-routes.
 As such, they are important not only because of the movement of people, but as one of the region's major freight systems.
 Since much of our regional economy depends on the movement of goods and services, it is essential to keep congestion on these roads at manageable levels.
 These major routes frequently serve as transit corridors but are seldom conducive to bicycles or pedestrians because of the volume of auto and freight traffic that they carry.

 With their heavy traffic, and high visibility, these routes are attractive to business.
-However, when they serve as a location for auto-oriented businesses, the primary function of these routes, to move regional and statewide traffic, can be eroded.
 While they serve as an appropriate location for auto-oriented businesses, they are poor locations for businesses that are designed to serve neighborhoods or sub-regions.
-These are better located on multi-modal arterials.
-They need the highest levels of access control.
-In addition, it is important that they not become barriers to movements across them by other forms of travel, auto, pedestrian, transit, or bicycle.
-They shall focus on providing access to centers and neighbor cities, rather than access to the lands that front them.
+Neighborhood uses are better located on multi-modal arterials.
+Through routes need the highest levels of access control, but it is important that they not become barriers to movements across them by other forms of travel, auto, pedestrian, transit, or bicycle.
+Through routes should focus on providing access to centers, rather than access to the lands that front them.

-Multi-modal_arterials
+Multi-modal arterials

 These represent most of the region's arterials.
 They include a variety of design styles and speeds, and are the backbone for a system of multi-modal travel options.
 Older sections of the region are better designed for multi-modal travel than new areas.
-Although these streets often smaller than suburban arterials, they carry a great deal of traffic (up to 30,000 vehicles a day), experience heavy bus ridership along their routes and are constructed in dense networks that encourage bicycle and pedestrian travel.
-The Regional Transportation Plan (RTP) shall identify these multi-modal streets and develop a plan to further encourage alternative travel modes within these corridors.
+Although these streets are often smaller than suburban arterials, they carry a great deal of traffic (up to 30,000 vehicles a day), experience heavy bus ridership along their routes and are constructed in dense networks that encourage bicycle and pedestrian travel.
+The Regional Transportation Plan (RTP) should identify these multimodal streets and develop a plan to further encourage alternative travel modes within these corridors.

 Many new streets, however, are designed to accommodate heavy auto and freight traffic at the expense of other travel modes.
-Multiple, wide lanes, dedicated turning lanes, narrow sidewalks exposed to moving traffic, and widely-spaced intersections and street crossings create an environment that is difficult and dangerous to negotiate without a car.
-The RTP shall identify these potential multi-modal corridors and establish design standards that encourage other modes of travel along these routes.
+Multiple, wide lanes, dedicated turning lanes, narrow sidewalks exposed to moving traffic, and widelyspaced intersections and street crossings create an environment that is difficult and dangerous to negotiate without a car.
+The RTP should identify these potential multi-modal corridors and establish design standards that encourage other modes of travel along these routes.